informatics-isi-edu/deriva-client/README.md

 3. Install `deriva-client` directly from [PyPi](https://pypi.org/project/deriva-client)
 using the `pip install` command.
-    1. For _virtual environments_ execute the following:
+    1. For _virtual environments_ execute the following (ensure the
+    environment is _active_):
         ```sh
         pip install deriva-client
         ```
     2. For _user environments_ execute the following:
         ```sh
-        pip install --user deriva-client
+        pip3 install --user deriva-client
         ```
     3. For system-wide python installations (only do this if you understand the complexities involved):